Back to Pregnancy Week by Week Guide

 - What should I do to avoid the stomach aches that I feel at this stage of my pregnancy?

 Week 26 Have a Laugh

-“You mean to say five pregnancy tests, two ultrasounds hearing the heartbeats and three months of nausea didn’t convince you and your toes do?”
+“You mean to say five pregnancy tests, two ultrasounds hearing the heartbeat and three months of nausea didn’t convince you and your toes do?”
 The husband said desperately trying not to laugh.